 There are dozens of digital marketing channels available to reach your audience, but none are more powerful than your own business website.
 Whether you’re selling products, services, memberships, or education, that’s where it all starts.

-A Facebook page is no substitute for a website
+Can a Facebook business page substitute for a website?

-If you own a small to medium-sized business (SMB), and you’re serious about establishing a successful online marketing presence, it’s going to take a lot more than Facebook “comments” and “likes.”
+Probably not.
+If you own a small to midsize business (SMB), and you’re serious about establishing a successful online marketing presence, it’s going to take a lot more than comments, shares, and likes.

 Even though a Facebook business page can be a powerful way to reach an audience, it won’t do nearly enough to help turn your business into a profitable, respectable brand.
 To do that kind of heavy lifting, you need a dedicated website.